Waterford Crystal Markings

 2. Hand wash with mild soap and warm water

-3. Dry with lint-free cloth
+3. Dry with a lint-free cloth

 4. Store pieces separately to prevent scratching